 Honey Granola Yogurt Bowl

-Following a workout, we need adequate protein intake to repair and rebuild our muscles, but honey alone is not up to the task.
-So we’ve paired our delicious honey granola with a high-protein yogurt bowl to give us the best of both worlds: carbs & protein!
+Following a workout, you need adequate protein intake to repair and rebuild your muscles, but honey alone is not up to the task.

 - For 1 Serving of Granola & Yogurt Bowl: 699 Calories with 85g Carbs, 41g Protein, and 24g Fat